-The 108-megapixel sensor’s lack of dual-pixels phase detection autofocus (PDAF) could be the reason for the inadequate performance of the autofocus.
+Now, Samsung has reportedly fixed the focusing problem of the Galaxy S20 Ultra’s primary 108-megapixel camera sensor.
+Several reviewers had found that the 108-megapixel camera sensor’s focus was slower than the 12-megapixel main camera on the Galaxy S20 and Galaxy S20+.The 108-megapixel sensor’s lack of dual-pixels phase detection autofocus (PDAF) could be the reason for the inadequate performance of the autofocus.
 While it is unclear whether Samsung has added dual-pixel PDAF or fixed the focusing issue, reliable tipster IceUniverse suggested that the company has “completely solved the camera focusing problem” on the Galaxy Note 20 series.

-If the tweet is accurate, the Samsung Galaxy Note 20 series will use a Snapdragon 865+ SoC.
+But Samsung seems to have eaten half of the Snapdragon 865+ processor.If the tweet is accurate, the Samsung Galaxy Note 20 series will use a Snapdragon 865+ SoC.
 Other devices like the Samsung Galaxy Tab S7 series, Galaxy Fold 2, Galaxy Z Flip 5G will all use the Snapdragon 865 Plus chipset.
 The Galaxy Note 20 series will launch at a Samsung Galaxy Unpacked event sometime in August.

 Will use the Snapdragon 865+ processor— Ice universe (@UniverseIce) June 29, 2020